Spiritual Wellness Routine: 8 Science-Backed Habits for Inner Peace

 Meditation is a spiritual cornerstone, calming your mind and anchoring you in the present.

-Studies show that just 10 minutes daily can reduce anxiety by 25% and boost emotional balance (Keng et al., 2011) [2].
+10 minutes daily meditation can reduce anxiety and boost emotional balance.

 I start my mornings with a brief meditation—it’s like a mental reset, setting a peaceful tone for the day.